 A foldable television is a new technology that might change the way we look at them.
 Today, television sets are available in all sizes and styles.
 When television was first invented, it was a huge mass that took up a lot of space.
 So, as technology developed, the width of television started decreasing.

 Since there is a direct relationship between the high population and less living space in the world, the need to organize furniture increased.
 Affordable homes are smaller that do not hold space for chunky pieces of furniture or appliances.
 Therefore, TVs are no longer fat chunks of occupying space.
 We have flat television sets that minimize space consumption.

 As a solution to saving space, brands have come up with foldable TVs.
 Foldable televisions consist of a rollable display.
 It means that the screen rolls like a paper and squeezes in the minimum space.
 Foldable television opens or closes like an accordion.

 What Is Rollable Display?

 A rollable display or flexible display is a screen that folds without disrupting the visuals on the screen.
-The flexible display can be used on any device like a smartphone or television.
+The flexible display can be used on any device like a television.
 The technology of the rollable display makes a foldable tv.
 How does it work?